-The Works– large cafe with sandwiches, wraps, panini, breakfast sandwiches and bagels.
-Free WiFi and restrooms.
-6:00 am- 6:00 pm.
+The Works– large cafe with sandwiches, bowls, wraps, panini, breakfast sandwiches and bagels.
+Free WiFi.
+6:00 am- 8:00 pm.
 On Main Street between High St and Elliot St.

 Amy’s Bakery Arts Cafe– the best baked goods downtown along with soup, gourmet sandwiches, salads and drinks.
-Free WiFi and restrooms.
+Free WiFi.
 On Main St. near Elliot.
 8:00 am- 6:00 pm.

 Tulip Cafe– Great sandwiches, salads, crepes, panini, breakfast until 11:00 am, drinks.
 Free WiFi.
 On Main St. in the Brooks House.
 9:00 am- 4:00 pm.

 Superfresh Organic Cafe– located at the bottom of Main Street next to the Latchis, has great healthy options including vegan or gluten free.
 Open 10:00 am-9:00 pm.

-Brattleboro Food Coop at Main and Canal Street has a large cafe and all sorts of healthy options for breakfast or lunch from smoothies to sandwiches and salads.
-Also a food bar.
-Saturday 7:00 am-9 pm, Sunday 9:00 am -9:00 pm.
-Free parking on site while you are there, Wi-Fi, restrooms.
+Brattleboro Food Coop at Main and Canal Street has a large cafe and all sorts of healthy options for breakfast, lunch or dinner from smoothies to sandwiches and salads.
+Also a large food bar.
+Saturday 7:00 am-9 pm, Sunday 9:00 am – 9:00 pm.
+Free parking on site while you are there, Wi-Fi.

 If you are downtown early and want a full brunch, consider Duo at the corner of Main and High for brunch Saturday and Sunday between 9:00 am and 2:00 pm.
 Or if you just want great coffee or expresso and a pastry, Mocha Joe’s at the corner of Main and Flat Street is an excellent choice-they roast their own coffee.
 Amy’s Bakery Arts Café is another great coffee and pastry option.
 And the Tulip Café and the Works both offer a variety of coffee and good breakfast sandwiches and wraps.